 It is easy to delete, just select the name that you want to delete and choose the Delete button the above.

 Note: When have named the table with Data, we have actually named the data part of the table excluding the heading part.
 Just check out the image below.
-When Data is selected in the Name Box, it refers only the data part of the table.
+When Data is selected in the Name Box, it refers only to the data part of the table.

 Creating a Pivot Table with the Table

-We are going to use the Excel’s most used tools for creating our report and it is Pivot Table.
+We are going to use Excel’s most used tools for creating our report and it is Pivot Table.

 You’re creating a report and Pivot Table is not present in the process – that is actually old ages when there was no pivot table in the world 😊